BladewindUI: Customizing BladewindUI

 Changing Datepicker Translations

 The Datepicker component is wired to speak a couple of languages.
-The language files are served from BladewindUI's vendor directory, vendor > mkocansey > bladewind > lang .
+The language files are part of the bladewind-core package and are served from vendor > mkocansey > bladewind-core > lang .
 Currently the available languages contributed by the community are English, French, Italian, Arabic, German, Chinese, Spanish and Indonesian.
 You can add more languages as you see fit or even modify the existing translations.
 If you want to do this for just your project you will first need to publish the language files by running the command below from the root of your project.
 You can contribute a new language translation.

 php artisan vendor:publish --tag=bladewind-lang --force